FREQUENLY ASKED QUESTIONS

 Q: How does a first-time attendee get the discount?

 A: If you qualify for this discount, please contact us starting March 1, 2016 at firstname.lastname@example.org to receive a FIRST-TIME ATTENDEE COUPON CODE.
 Then register online no later than June 24, 2016 using the special registration link we will provide to you.
-Contact us early when registration opens in February.
+Contact us early when registration opens March 1.
 First-time attendee discounts are limited to the first 500 that contact us for a coupon code and they do tend to go quickly.

 Q: What is the registration deadline for the first-time attendee discount?

-A: This special discount for first-time attendees is being offered during the early registration period.
-The first 500 first-time attendees that contact us and receive a coupon code must register no later than May 13.
+A: This special discount for first-time attendees is being offered during the early registration period only.
+The first 500 first-time attendees that contact us and receive a coupon code must register no later than June 24.